westonrobot/docs/source/robot_user_guide/unitree/aliengo.rst

 1. Overview
 ===========
-The Go1 robot dog is a 12 DOF, quadruped robot.
+The Aliengo robot dog is a 12 DOF, quadruped robot.

 2. Specifications
 =================